- Dec. Max. from the Forum to Cardo degli Aurighi

 In 1939 archaeologists unearthed two adjoining buildings having an unusual layout which was immediately associated with a Christian use of them.
 Long naves leading to apses were interpreted as evidence of early churches.
 The apses have niches, presumably for statues, which indicate they were initially built to house a nymphaeum or a triclinium, a dining room.

 Christian Basilica: (left) southern apse; (right) statue of Fortuna (Luck)

 Evidence of the Christian use of the buildings, or at least of one of the apses was found in an inscription.
 It was written on a lintel which was discovered in an adjoining building, but which perfectly fitted the space at the entrance to the southern apse.
 The first line of the inscription makes reference to Pishon, Gihon, Tigris and Euphrates, the four rivers which flowed out of the

-Garden of Eden (these were often depicted in the mosaics of Roman churches).
+Garden of Eden (these were often depicted in Christian mosaics, e.g. in Rome and Tunisia).
 The interpretation of the second line is still unclear.

 A statue of Fortuna was found in one of the apses, but it is believed to have been part of the decoration of an adjoining bath establishment.